Tropaeolum tuberosum

 Tropaeolum tuberosum (mashua, see below for other names) is a species of flowering plant in the family Tropaeolaceae, grown in the Andes, particularly in Peru and Bolivia, and to a lesser extent in Ecuador as well as in some areas of Colombia, for its edible tubers, which are eaten cooked or roasted as a vegetable.
-It is a minor food source, especially to native Amerindian populations.
+It is a minor food source, especially for native Amerindian populations.
 Mashua is a herbaceous perennial climber growing to 2–4 m in height.
 It is related to garden nasturtiums, and is occasionally cultivated as an ornamental for its brightly coloured tubular flowers.
+The leaves are peltate, roundly five-lobed with a petiole that twines weakly but is not truly a tendril.
+The root is tuberous.

 Alternative names

 This plant is commonly called mashua in Peru and Ecuador, but other names include: